RamiKrispin/covid19sf/README.md

 #> 5               2020-03-04    11   0 0.00000000  11             0 2020-09-12 14:24:00
 #> 6               2020-03-05    19   6 0.31578947  13             0 2020-09-12 14:24:00
 ```

+The plot below shows the daily distribution of the results of the tests:

 ``` r
 covid19sf_tests %>%